 Skip to main content

-The example below shows how to change encounter data using React state:
+The example below demonstrates how to change encounter data using React state:

 import { SukiAssistant, SukiProvider, useSuki } from "@suki-sdk/react";